 Host a mini Flea Market each quarter to promote the De Anza Flea Market.

-Recommended to schedule and host equity, diversity, and inclusion focused events in collaboration with the Equity and Diversity Student Rights and Equity Committee.
+Recommended to schedule and host equity, diversity, and inclusion focused events in collaboration with the Student Rights and Equity Committee.

 Events must be publicized two (2) weeks in advance.